 17. Will there be Leadership Forums/Debates?

-Yes, forums are taking place in Brandon, Gimli, Thompson and Winnipeg!
-Click here for the event details.
-The forums are free and open to the public.
+Yes, the Leadership 2017 Forums took place in Brandon, Gimli, Thompson and Winnipeg!
+Click here to watch the videos of each Forum.
+The Forums were free and open to the public.

 18. How will Provincial Office communicate information to members?

 We will be using email and telephone to communicate with members, and all members will receive details about delegate selection in the mail.